otrv4/otrv4/otrv4.md

 ### Resetting state variables and key variables

-The state variables are set to `0` and the key variables are set to `NIL`.
+The state variables are set to `0` and the key variables are set to `NULL`.

 ### Session expiration